 Investment-related IP Due Diligence for Revalesio, Corp.

-Coordinate IP due diligence responses to Investor's IP due diligence team for three private investment rounds and coordinate strategic IP due diligence investigations.
+Coordinating IP due diligence responses to Investor's IP due diligence team for three private investment rounds and coordinate strategic IP due diligence investigations.
 (Ongoing)

 IP counseling for Laird Norton Company LLC

-Provide IP counseling and management of the trademark portfolio for a wealth management company.
+Provides IP counseling and management of the trademark portfolio for a wealth management company.
 (Ongoing)

 IP Due Diligence for Sloan Capital Companies, LLC

 Conducting two rounds of IP due diligence for investment into medical device startup.
 (Ongoing)

 Represented an artist in action alleging violations of Visual Arts Rights Act, conversion, and wrongful eviction.
 (2014)

 Outside counsel for Artnet Worldwide Corp. online auctions

 Provides intellectual property and website advice to this online auction house on all legal matters.
 (Ongoing)